mhahnFr/CallstackLibrary/README.md

 Now, you can use the headers [``callstack.h``][2] and [``callstack_exception.hpp``][5], respectively.

+More explanation can be found in the [wiki][3]; the detailed explanation follows below.

 ## Usage
 ### Installation
 Get started by either downloading a prebuilt version of this library [here][1].